 In addition to putting the ‘eco’ in eco-friendly packaging, they feature products that are always cruelty-free, mostly palm oil-free, SLS-free, non-toxic, and mostly organic.

-All EcoRoots proprietary zero waste products (like their hand soaps) are vegan, but they do retail some products from other brands containing organic beeswax.
+All EcoRoots’ proprietary zero waste products are vegan and cruelty-free, but they do retail some products from other brands containing organic beeswax.

 The Colorado brand is a contributing member of 1% for the Planet that supports organizations like Ocean Conservancy.